 40% of US corn production goes to feed livestock

 15% (24 million tons!) of wild caught fish are processed into fish meal and fish oil for feed production

 Black soldier flies are the answer to solving the world's problems of producing protein for animal feed, while also reducing our reliance and impact on marine fisheries.
 Larvae of the black soldier fly are very nutritious, containing 45% protein and 35% fat.

-In the U.S., larvae of the black soldier fly is the only insect approved for use as an animal feed (for production of salmonid fish species).
+In the US, larvae of the black soldier fly are the only insect approved for use as an animal feed (for production of salmonid fish species).